gnolang/gnonative/README.md

 In the `expo/example` folder, you can find a minimal app using the Expo module.

-Other examples are available in the `example/js/expo` folder.
+Other examples are available in the `examples/js/expo` folder — start with `hello` for a minimal end-to-end example, or `gnoboard` for a fuller app.

-## Bare React-Native project

-If you are interested in using Gno Native Kit in a bare React-Native project, please check the `hello` example app in the `example/js/react-native/hello` folder.

 ## Prerequisites for building Gno Native Kit or example apps